imbrish/letsencrypt/README.md

 bin/letsencrypt
 ```

-Alternatively use `php` to execute the script:
+Alternatively use PHP to execute the script:

 ```bash
 php bin/letsencrypt